torvalds/linux/Documentation/arch/powerpc/eeh-pci-error-recovery.rst

 ----------------------
 In the following discussion, a generic overview of how to detect and recover from EEH errors will be presented.
-This is followed by an overview of how the current implementation in the Linux kernel does it.
+This is followed by an overview of how the current implementation in the GNU/Linux kernel does it.
 The actual implementation is subject to change, and some of the finer points are still being debated.
 These may in turn be swayed if or when other architectures implement